sammyd/iOS8-day-by-day-book/manuscript/29-safari-action.md

       super.viewDidLoad()

       for item: AnyObject in self.extensionContext!.inputItems {
-        let inputItem = item as NSExtensionItem
+        let inputItem = item as!
+NSExtensionItem
         for provider: AnyObject in inputItem.attachments! {
-          let itemProvider = provider as NSItemProvider
+          let itemProvider = provider as!
+NSItemProvider
           if itemProvider
-                .hasItemConformingToTypeIdentifier(kUTTypePropertyList as NSString) {
+                .hasItemConformingToTypeIdentifier(kUTTypePropertyList as!
+String) {
-            // You _HAVE_ to call loadItemForTypeIdentifier to get the JS injected itemProvider.loadItemForTypeIdentifier(kUTTypePropertyList as NSString,
+            // You _HAVE_ to call loadItemForTypeIdentifier to get the JS injected itemProvider.loadItemForTypeIdentifier(kUTTypePropertyList as!
+String,
                                                    options: nil, completionHandler: {
               (list, error) in
               if let results = list as?
 NSDictionary {